 If you are experiencing problems with your check engine light, bring your vehicle to VIP Tires and Service.
 Our ASE Certified technicians will scan your vehicle’s On-Board Diagnostics System as a first step in determining the problem, and run additional testing and diagnostics if necessary until we can pinpoint the exact cause of the issue.
 Once we know what caused the check engine light to come on, we will inform you about it and let you know what if any necessary steps are in order to get your car back on the road as soon as possible.
 In many cases, the issue may be related to something as minor as a loose gas cap and the solution is a simple check engine light reset.
 For more information, please take a few moments to review “common check engine light issues” below.

 For your convenience, VIP is open seven days a week and there are always qualified technicians on staff ready to assist you with any check engine light issue.
 If repair is indicated, we will gladly answer questions you may have and we work with you to find the best and most affordable solution.
-VIP offers complete auto repair services and the largest selection of auto parts in New England.
+VIP offers complete auto repair services and the largest selection of auto tires in New England.
 If your check engine light acts up, VIP has you covered, with 56 locations throughout Maine and New Hampshire.
 No appointment necessary -- call VIP today!

 When it comes to your check engine light, it is better to be safe than sorry